tmenier/flurl-site/content/docs/fluent-url.md

 ### Parsing

-In addition to building URLs, `Flurl.Url` is effective at picking apart an existing one:
+In addition to building URLs, `Flurl.Url` is effective at decomposing an existing one:

 ```c#
 var url = new Url("https://user:pass@www.mysite.com:1234/with/path?x=1&y=2#foo");